Looking for the newest, coolest, or trendiest gift for that special person in your life? Check out my collections.

 - Any photographs!
 The black areas on a photo are made of a chemical compound of silver.
 An old family photo in some attractive frame or holder is surely precious silver.

 - Any good gift wrapped up in silver ribbons or a silver box

 The 50th wedding anniversary is a gigantic milestone in a couple's lives.
-By this point, they have spent a half of a century with the one they love, respect and enjoy.
+By this point, they have spent half of a century with the one they love, respect, and enjoy.
 This milestone is represented by gold, one of the most precious metals in the universe.

 - Gold or gold-plated jewelry: earrings, cuff links, lockets, and even watches

 - A favorite photograph, framed in a golden or gold-leaf frame

 - Or any simple gift—candy, flowers, food--that both parties will enjoy, with a gold ribbon on it!

 Top 10 All-Time Anniversary Gifts